sooyun429/2021_mini_pjt01/README.md

-# 😀 우리들의 21년 프로젝트를 소개합니다
+# 😀 WELCOME TO CHALLENGERS 😀

 ### 😁 CHALLENGERS PROJECT (21.03.09 ~ )